mathieuancelin/elem-simple/readme.md

   * `getNode()` : get the root node returned by the current function
   * `redraw(props)` : redraw the root node returned by the current function with the same element and different props
   * `replaceWith(element)` : replace the root node returned by the current function with another element
-* `props.context` : a plain old javascript object common to the whole tree.
+* `props.treeContext` : a plain old javascript object common to the whole tree.
 You can put whatever you need inside and you are responsible for it's management

+So when you are passing properties to a functional element, avoid to name your properties with the following values

+* children
+* redraw
+* myself
+* treeContext

 ### SVG support